-Adjusting to life with HF requires continual and personalised support, both clinical and psychosocial.130 Most people living with HF can and should practise self-care to better manage life with HF; this ranges from dietary restrictions to monitoring of vital signs, exercising, adhering to the medication plan and notifying their doctor of changing symptoms.^{6 131}
+Adjusting to life with HF requires continual and personalised support, both clinical and psychosocial.
+130 Most people living with HF can and should practise self-care to better manage life with HF; this ranges from dietary restrictions to monitoring of vital signs, exercising, adhering to the medication plan and notifying their doctor of changing symptoms.
+6 131

 The effective adoption of routine self-care is linked to individual personal motivations, life circumstances and levels of social support.
-People living with HF can develop their own coping strategies to remain engaged and motivated.
+132 People living with HF can develop their own coping strategies to remain engaged and motivated.
 This is critical, as making the lifestyle changes required to maintain health, and monitor and manage HF signs and symptoms, is often challenging.
-In additional control of the self-care is linked to individual personal motivations, life circumstances and levels of social support.
+6 9 133

-Self-care education and support should start as soon as possible after diagnosis, ideally in hospital.^{6 9} Effective self-care models have been demonstrated in both inpatient and outpatient settings.^{6 13 18 35 36}
+Self-care education and support should start as soon as possible after diagnosis, ideally in hospital.
+69 Effective self-care models have been demonstrated in both inpatient and outpatient settings.
+6 13 18 35 36

-It is important to involve a multidisciplinary team in the delivery of self-care education.69 People living with HF, carers, family members and healthcare professionals are vital partners in this effort.134 135 Two roles deserve particular focus: HF specialist nurses19 and patient advocacy groups.931
+It is important to involve a multidisciplinary team in the delivery of self-care education.
+People living with HF, carers, family members and healthcare professionals are vital partners in this effort.
+134 135 Two roles deserve particular focus: HF specialist nurses 19 and patient advocacy groups.
+9 31

-- Effective self-care lowers the risk of hospital readmission^{9 136-138} and clinical outcomes such as depression.
+- Effective self-care lowers the risk of hospital readmission 136-138 and clinical outcomes such as depression.
 18 132 139 - Engaging people in their own HF care makes them more likely to adopt lifestyle changes that help maintain health and manage symptoms, such as showing greater adherence to treatment, 134 135 137 and can reduce healthcare spending per patient.
 136

-The ITERA programme has made a number of tools available to support people to live well with HF.140 The tools include: a guide explaining what HF is, from symptoms and causes to possible treatments;141 a chart for control of medication;142 a guide with detailed dietary recommendations;143 a guide of recommended exercises;144 and a chart to record weight measurements and help trigger escalation to a healthcare professional.142 The programme has supported the development of HF clinics in Spain, and preliminary results showed an improvement in self-care, functional capacity and quality of life.145 It has developed into the programme PRISMA, also focused on promoting integrated HF management programmes.
+The ITERA programme has made a number of tools available to support people to live well with HF.140 The tools include: a guide explaining what HF is, from symptoms and causes to possible treatments; a chart for control of medication; a guide with detailed dietary recommendations;143 a guide of recommended exercises;144 and a chart to record weight measurements and help trigger escalation to a healthcare professional.
+142 The programme has supported the development of HF clinics in Spain, and preliminary results showed an improvement in self-care, functional capacity and quality of life.
+145 It has developed into the programme PRISMA, also focused on promoting integrated HF management programmes.